awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_kms.IKey
-- *Default:* Create a new key if none is provided
+- *Default:* Create a new KMS Key if none is provided

-Encryption key used for Crawler logs.
+The KMS encryption Key used for the Glue Crawler logs.

 ---